Stanlist/SudokuSolver/README.md

 # soduku-solver
-A c++ program that can solve Sudoku puzzles.
+Two console c++ programs that can solve Sudoku puzzles.